papicella/riff-function-boot-rest/README.md

 https://projectriff.io/docs/v0.5/getting-started/gke

-You will be ready once you run this command showing the status of the install
+You will be ready once you run this command to show the status of the riff kubernetes extensions (CRDs and controllers) running in the k8s cluster

 ``` bash
 papicella@papicella:~$ riff doctor